open-energy-transition/solver-benchmark/docs/Criteria_and_instructions.md

 1. A set of benchmarks that are diverse in terms of modelling frameworks that generated them, problem structure, and model features.

-1. Benchmarks that help open-source solver developers improve their solvers: benchmarks that can be solved rapidly (< 5 minutes) by Gurobi but are slow (~1 hour or higher) to be solved by an open-source solver.
+1. Benchmarks that help open-source solver developers improve their solvers: benchmarks that can be solved rapidly (< 5 minutes) by Gurobi but are slow (~1 hour or higher) when solved by an open-source solver.

 ## Instructions for submitting benchmarks

 The prefered and recommended approach for submission is to open a pull request to this repository that adds to the `benchmarks/<framework>/` folder:
-- A YAML file specifying the name, description, and other metadata of the benchmark (see below)
+- Metadata (name, description, etc; see below) added to a YAML file `benchmarks/<framework>/metadata.yaml`, create this if it doesn't exist already
-- The configuration file that is used as an input to the modelling framework
+- A configuration file that is used as an input to the modelling framework
 - A dockerfile that specifies the modelling framework version (preferably a commit hash), pinned versions of all dependencies, and a script to run the modelling framework and obtain the LP file given to the solver.
     - For example, see the benchmarks in the `benchmarks/pypsa/` folder.
-- For non fully open-source modelling frameworks, where LP files cannot be reproduced automatically as above, we will accept LP files hosted on a public immutable file storage service such as Zenodo along with metadata file
+- For non fully open-source modelling frameworks, where LP files cannot be reproduced automatically as above, we will accept LP files hosted on a public immutable file storage service such as Zenodo.
+In such cases, the metadata file and a script to download the benchmark (prefereably via a permalink) is sufficient.

 ### Benchmark metadata